Can losartan cause hypoglycemia

 Research has shown that losartan can lead to changes in insulin sensitivity, which may increase the risk of hypoglycemia in some individuals.
 This means that people taking losartan may need to monitor their blood sugar more closely and work with their healthcare provider to adjust their treatment plan if necessary.

-See also Typical losartan dose
+See also Patient comments on losartan

 It’s essential for anyone taking losartan to be aware of the potential impact on blood sugar levels and to seek medical advice if they experience symptoms of hypoglycemia, such as shakiness, dizziness, sweating, or confusion.
 By exploring the connection between losartan and hypoglycemia, people can take proactive steps to manage their health and reduce the risk of complications.